Timeline of the Evelyn Boswell case

 Just after 4 p.m., it was reported that the property at the center of the search for Evelyn in Wilkes County, North Carolina was connected to Boswell through family.
 Property records show a home near the pond is owned by a family member of William McCloud — the boyfriend of Evelyn's grandmother.

 At around 5:20 p.m., the Wilkes County Sheriff's Office announced the search for Evelyn in the pond was inconclusive.
 Investigators used a Remote Operated Vehicle to search the pond and found nothing.

-.
-The friend said she believed Megan knew where Evelyn was and who had her.
-Investigators have said that Megan has continued to offer conflicting stories.
+On Wednesday evening, an alleged friend of Megan’s spoke to WVLT News and said she believed Megan knew where Evelyn was and who had her.
+Investigators said Megan repeatedly offered conflicting stories.

 McCloud said he had only seen Evelyn one or two times since he began dating Angela Boswell in June 2019.
 He said he had offered to do a polygraph test and offered his DNA to investigators.